sayanee/build-podcast/readme.md

 1. Publish a new episode: `bp pub`

-## license
+## License

 All content belongs to YOU under [CC0 1.0 Public Domain Dedication](http://creativecommons.org/publicdomain/zero/1.0/).
 You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.

-## donate
+## Donate

-I buy eBooks, electronics and good chocolates for myself with the donated money :)
+:sparkles: I buy :books: :chocolate_bar: :nut_and_bolt: :electric_plug: :battery: with the donated money :sparkles:

 <a href='http://www.pledgie.com/campaigns/19089'><img alt='Click here to lend your support to: Build Podcast and make a donation at www.pledgie.com !' src='http://www.pledgie.com/campaigns/19089.png?skin_name=chrome' border='0' /></a>